superfly/docs/blueprints/staging-prod-isolation.html.md

 - You invite or remove members in each organization separately.
 - An organization can have multiple apps and those apps can communicate with each other securely over the org's private network.

 Adjust the pattern to fit your needs.
-Here's an example:
+For example:

-- personal org: the org you started with, and the one you keep for personal projects
+- personal organization: the org you started with, and the one you keep for personal projects
-- staging org: `<project>-staging`, for development and testing
+- staging organization: `<project>-staging` used for development and testing
-- production org: `<project>-production`, for your production app
+- production organization: `<project>-production` used for your production app

 ## Work with multiple organizations